 Freezing pipes are a common occurrence in the Kansas City area during this time of year.
 With cold temperatures especially in the winter whereby pipes are exposed to freezing temperatures.
 When water is in the pipe then it may lead to the expansion of the pipe and in extreme cases.
 The pipe may crack or burst hence damaging the water supply system.
 Pipes that are more predisposed to freezing are those within the interiors and the unheated areas of the house like the basements, garages and the attics.

-Also concerning the water pipes, the process of installing proper plumbing systems is very crucial for the prevention of mold during winter season where water is in vast quantity.
+Also concerning the water pipes.
+The process of installing proper plumbing systems is very crucial for the prevention of mold during the winter season.
 For the washroom pipes, kitchen pipes and all the drainage pipes, in general, should be maintained and repaired.
-It is crystal and very typical for the tubes to block or bust out due to the constant flow of water.
-Therefore, cleaning, repair work, and proper installation throughout the season are essential in and outside the confinements of the home to avoid bursting of pipes and overflow of the impurities, probable sewage on the surface of the ground leading to the greater formation of mold.
+Very typical for the tubes to block or bust out due to the constant flow of water.
+Therefore, cleaning, repair work, and proper installation throughout the season are essential.
+To avoid bursting of pipes and overflow of the impurities.
+Probable sewage on the surface of the ground leading to the greater formation of mold.

 Ice damming also can cause mold during winter.
-It is the build-up of ice on the underside of roofs that melt and are stagnant on the roofs forming a dam.
-This process is as a result of the heat loss from the house that causes the snow to melt and drains into the homes slowly destroying the walls and developing mold.
-This is prevented by manually removing the snow from the roofs and also making channels on the ice dams allowing the water to drain off the roof.
+It is the build-up of ice on the underside of roofs that melt and are stagnant.
+This process is as a result of the heat loss from the house.
+It causes the snow to melt and drains into the homes slowly destroying the walls and developing mold.
+This is prevented by manually removing the snow from the roofs.
+Also making channels on the ice dams allowing the water to drain off the roof.
 This ensures no breeding grounds for mold formation on the roofs are destroyed.